-Title of Project: Improve Screening for Chronic Hepatitis C Virus (HCV) and Pharmaceutical course of the project.
+Title of Project: Improve Screening for Chronic Hepatitis C Virus (HCV) and Pharmaceutical Treatment Initiation

-Treatment Initiation

-The undersigned approve this PIP and assure involvement in the PIP throughout the
+The undersigned approve this PIP and assure involvement in the PIP throughout the course of the project.

-Medical Director Signature:

-First and Last Name: Rodney Wise, MD
+Medical Director Signature: Kudney Wise, MS. First and Last Name: Rodney Wise, MD